galen211/usdc/README.md

 - Track each chains historical balance of USDC (currently, only the Ethereum balance is available in this package)
 - Track USDC token balances deposited in different lending and DEX protocols
 - Add ability to query the USDC subgraph using the Graph protocol

+## Code of Conduct

+Please note that the usdc project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.